zfesseha/hystrix-demo/README.md

 ## Overview

-This is a simple demonstration of Hystrix concepts in a Spring Boot applications.
+This is a simple demonstration of Hystrix concepts in Spring Boot applications.
 It includes two REST API applications implemented using Spring Boot.
 The first project in the `simple-api` folder is a simple server with a few endpoints with various behaviors.
 The other project in the `hystrix` folder is another server with a dependency on the `simple-api` server.
 It provides endpoints that retrieve and return results from the `simple-api` server.
 Some of these APIs directly delegate the call to the `simple-api` server and others make use of hystrix in the network calls to the `simple-api` server to improve fault tolerance.

 ## Getting Started